qleet/user-docs/docs/architecture/kubernetes-federation.md

 There have been many attempts at federating Kubernetes using Kubernetes itself, i.e. Kubernetes Operators that install and keep an inventory of clusters as well as manage multi-cluster app deployments.
-Kubernetes was designed to be a datacenter abstraction, not a global software fleet abstraction.
-It has inherent scaling and availability constraints that prevent it from providing this global abstraction layer.
+Kubernetes was designed to be a datacenter-level abstraction and it performs this function very well.
+It was not designed to be a global software fleet abstraction and it has inherent scaling and availability constraints that prevent it from providing the ideal solution to this concern.

 A global federation layer must be highly scalable and have geo-redundant availability.
 A control plane for all your software deployments must have the